 [215]Negative extraction control.
 This control is used to monitor contamination during nucleic acid extraction.
 This requires extraction blanks to be processed alongside the samples to be tested.

-[216]4.6.2.4 Sequence edition and analyses
+[216]4.6.2.4 Sequence editing and analysis

 [217]The sequences are edited using specific software (e.g. open-source Staden Package, BioEdit).
 The quality of the sequences should be checked.
-A consensus sequence should be obtained using the sequence edition software by overlapping the forward and reverse sequences of the same DNA template.
+A consensus sequence should be obtained using the sequence editing software by overlapping the forward and reverse sequences of the same DNA template.
 The edited sequences are compared with those available in the public DNA database GenBank using the Basic Local Alignment Search Tool (BLAST), available at the National Center for Biotechnology Information (www.ncbi.nlm.nih.gov).
+Further guidance on sequence editing and analysis may be found in Appendices 7 and 8 of PM 7/129 (EPPO, 2021).
 An identity with M. tanajoa equal to or higher than 97% based on a query cover higher than 90% is required to confirm species-level identification (Smith, Fisher and Hebert, 2005; Porter and Hajibabaei, 2020).
 One sequence of a 597 bp of the COI fragment is available in GenBank for an M. tanajoa haplotype (accession number MN913384.1) and also for the closely related species M. mcgregori (MN913383) and M. caribbeanae (MN913382.1).

 [218]Additional work on the diagnostics of mites in the family Tetranychidae (Navajas et al., 1992, 1998, 2000; Ros and Breeuwer, 2007; de Mendonça, et al. 2011; Matsuda et al., 2013; Li et al., 2015; Zélé, Weill and Magalhães, 2018) has not yet been adapted to the identification of M. tanajoa and consequently not included in this protocol.